OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 **7\.
 API and data processing on behalf of users**

 XING provides the XING API to selected developers and companies ("API Partners") so that they can develop and manage applications that grant users of API Partner applications access to data and content beyond the XING platform while also allowing said users to integrate external content on the XING platform.
-The aim of integrating external applications is to make XING more appealing and useful to users.
+The aim of integrating external applications is to make XING more appealing and useful to XING Members.
 API stands for Application Programming Interface, meaning that the XING API is an interface provided by XING that allows API partners to integrate one or more applications on the XING platform provided they adhere to XING’s contractual terms.
 XING Members are required to provide their consent before using any of the applications.

 API Partners are required to register on XING and enter into an agreement with XING that governs both the rights and duties of both parties.
 The API Partners are in particular required to give their consent in terms of accessing, saving and using personal data.
 XING AG requires contractual agreements and has made technical provisions to prevent API Partners from potentially misusing personal data.